 Overall, the health benefits of whole chicken include:

-- Building and maintaining muscles;
+- Help build and maintain muscles;

 - Promoting healthy bones and teeth;